Skip to main content

 Updated over a week ago

-As we saw previously, a workflow in the BUILD module is essentially a list of tasks that you chain together to achieve a goal.
+As we saw previously, a workflow in the "Workflow management" toolkit is essentially a list of tasks that you chain together to achieve a goal.
 This concatenation of tasks could be used many times by all the members of a lab group once it is defined beforehand.
 Thus, a workflow definition was thought of as a useful template with pre-determined tools in direct interaction with the inventory and the machines (data tables, resources and worklists) to optimize the real workflows in your laboratory.

-1. Add a title to your workflow definition by clicking on the "Untitled Workflow Definition" area and type in a descriptive name.
+1. Add a title to your workflow definition by clicking on the "Untitled Workflow Definition" area and typing in a descriptive name.

 2. Just below, you can write a short description of the new workflow by clicking on the "Workflow Definition Description" area.